minprog/programmeren-ik/overviews/1 C/overview.md

 Above, the weight of each problem is noted.
 All programs have to be submitted in full in order to progress to the next module, which will be automatically checked using `check50`.
 Normally, you can see the results on this website soon after submitting.

-Your tutor will assess your programs as soon as every student has finished the module.
+Your TA will assess your programs as soon as every student has finished the module.